Promo code SPRING2022 will be automatically applied at checkout!

 Practice Good Sleep Hygiene

-Practicing good sleep hygiene can also help optimize your blood pressure, blood sugar levels, and other metabolic markers.
-To obtain these benefits, avoid using devices that emit blue light at least an hour before bed, try to go to bed at the same time each night and avoid drinking caffeinated or alcoholic beverages before bed or more generally if you are especially sensitive to these.
+Practicing good sleep hygiene can also help optimize your blood pressure, glucose levels, and other metabolic markers.
+To obtain these benefits, avoid using devices that emit blue light at least an hour before bed, try to go to bed at the same time each night, and avoid drinking caffeinated or alcoholic beverages before bed or more generally if you are especially sensitive to these.

 Your diet may also impact your sleep in a number of ways worth considering.